AI & Automation

 What is prompt engineering in simple terms?

 Prompt engineering is the skill of writing clear, structured instructions that tell an AI model exactly what output you need.
-Think of it as learning the grammar of a new language — the AI speaks in instructions, and better instructions produce better results.
+Think of it as learning the grammar of a new language, the AI speaks in instructions, and better instructions produce better results.
 No coding knowledge is required.

 How long should a prompt be?

-Is prompt engineering a real career skill in 2025?
+Is prompt engineering a real career skill?

 Does prompt engineering work the same on all AI models?